 The new regulations state that: Those who provide Internet video services should insist on serving the people, serve socialism ... and abide by the moral code of socialism.

 The policy will ban providers from broadcasting video that involves national secrets, hurts the reputation of China, disrupts social stability or promotes pornography.
 Providers will be required to delete and report such content.

-The Chinese government has decided to allow private video-sharing websites to continue operation as long as they do not broadcast
+The Chinese government has decided to allow private video-sharing websites to continue operation as long as they do not broadcast illegal content.

 The State Administration of Radio, Film and Television (SARFT) and the Ministry of Information Industry (MII) said on its website that all video-sharing websites established before Jan 31 are qualified for a license and can continue operation.